Choose whether you would like to allow or not allow non-member signups from the frontend of your website.

 Setting Turned Off

-On the flip side of that, you may want to restrict new account signups to only members in order to not clutter up your database.
+On the flip side of that, you may want to restrict new account signups to only members if you prefer to not have these non-member records in your Novi database and QuickBooks Online account.

 If this setting is turned off (unchecked):